sarietta/theoputer-blog/content/posts/irq-mistake.md

 "integrating-irq0#whats-the-next-instruction" >}}).

-Importantly, while there is only one time that the output of the ~~IRQ0~~ JK Flip Flop goes from LO to HI, the top partof the schematic actually oscillates in time with the ~~CLK~~ signal, assuming we are executing a sequence of ==JMP==-like instructions.
+Importantly, while there is only one time that the output of the ~~IRQ0~~ JK Flip Flop goes from LO to HI, the top part of the schematic actually oscillates in time with the ~~CLK~~ signal, assuming we are executing a sequence of ==JMP==-like instructions.
 It so happens that our interrupt request handling logic does in fact execute a sequence